VALENTINE'S DAY CLOSE READING INFERENCE MYSTERY: WHO HAS THE LOVE LETTER?

 Digital Download

-• A teacher presentation that guides the mystery with the backstory, evidence, the answer, and detailed explanations for why each suspect is innocent and why the person is guilty of taking the letter.
+➡️ PowerPoint Presentation: This 15-slide PowerPoint presentation guides the mystery with the backstory, evidence, and detailed explanations for why each suspect is innocent and why the person is guilty of taking the letter.

-• A variety of clues that require students to close read and use their inference skills.
-There is a class attendance list, a seating chart, a note passed between friends, an email, the love letter, a text message, a postcard, an online gaming chat room, and a detention sign in sheet.
+➡️ A Variety of Clues and Evidence: These require students to close read and use their inference skills.
+There is a class attendance list, a seating chart, a note passed between friends, an email, the love letter, a text message, a postcard, an online gaming chat room, and a detention sign-in sheet.

-• A graphic organizer where students can keep track of their findings that support or refute different suspects in the mystery.
+➡️ “Who Stole the Love Letter” Graphic Organizer: Students can use this to keep track of their findings that support or refute different suspects in the mystery.

 • Start by putting up the poster on your door to build anticipation when students enter the room.
 When students enter, put them in small groups, so they can work together to try to solve the mystery.

-• Then, use the presentation slides to guide you through each element of the lesson.
+• Use the presentation slides to guide you through each element of the activity.
 The slides will help you introduce the story and evidence to each of the groups.

 • Hand out all the evidence to students and allow them time to make their predictions and inferences and solve the mystery.